jlozovei/me/_posts/en/2020-04-10-my-developer-setup-for-2020.md

 ### Stack
 I've started the year using React at my full-time job at Bcredi.
-This month (april) I moved on to a new challenge at Paraná Banco, and there they also use React; this year is my "React year" so far.
+This month (april) I moved on to a new challenge at Paraná Banco, and there they also use React with Next; this year is my _"React year"_ so far.

 On my personal jobs I'm betting on vanilla stuff, to avoid keeping only with React or Vue as the last years.